utkarsh-hhh/prompt/README.md

-# My Workflow 2 - n8n Automation Documentation
+# Workflow 2 - n8n Automation Documentation

 ## Overview
 This n8n workflow is an automated news curation and digest system that processes news articles from a database, uses AI to curate content, and sends formatted email digests.